texta-tk/texta-tk.github.io/README.md

-# Shinx documentation for TEXTA Toolkit 2
+# Sphinx documentation for TEXTA Toolkit 2

 Documentation is built and uploaded automatically to docs.texta.ee website.